dapr/quickstarts/tutorials/workflow/python/workflow-management/README.md

 - Getting a workflow instance state
 - Suspending a workflow instance
 - Resuming a workflow instance
-- Terminating the workflow instance
+- Terminating a workflow instance
 - Purging a workflow instance

 For more information on workflow management, see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/howto-manage-workflow/).